-Treatment Options for Multiple Sclerosis
+Treatment and Management Options for Multiple Sclerosis

 The goals for MS therapies are to reduce the frequency of relapses, slow the progression of the disease, manage symptoms, and improve quality of life.
 Medications for MS focus on controlling the immune system and managing symptoms.
 People with MS should work with their MS Multidisciplinary Care Team to find the best approach to address their MS symptoms.

 Over sixteen different disease modifying therapies (DMTs) have been approved by the US Food and Drug Administration (FDA) for the treatment of MS. These include injectable, oral, and infused medications.
 DMTs have been shown to reduce relapses and neurologic disability, but be aware that DMTs do not treat chronic symptoms or restore lost function.